sara-nl/islandora_oai/README.md

 # Islandora OAI [![Build Status](https://travis-ci.org/Islandora/islandora_oai.png?branch=7.x)](https://travis-ci.org/Islandora/islandora_oai)

+This is a modified version of the Islandora OAI module for Drupal 7.

+Modifications:
+- Remove islandora_solr dependency
+- Fix PHP 7 errors

 ## Introduction

 This module provides an implementation of a data provider according to the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) for an Islandora Fedora repository with a solr index.
 By implementing the islandora_oai module, you can expose content (its metadata) as an OAI-PMH repository.
 It will then be accessible by OAI harvesters.
 For further OAI documentation, please see [this]( http://www.openarchives.org/OAI/openarchivesprotocol.html) link.